 Late Work: All in class work cannot be made up, including In Class essays.
-Out of Class essays must be turned into Canvas by the 5pm on the designated due date.
-All late assignments will be docked a full letter grade and after two calendar days I will no longer accept the assignment.
+Out of Class essays must be turned into Canvas by the 12pm on the designated due date.
+All late FINAL assignments will be docked a full letter grade and after two calendar days I will no longer accept the assignment.
+I also WILL NOT accept late rough drafts.
+If your rough draft isn't in Canvas by the due date, the only way to get my feedback is to see me during my office hours.